Mount Kailash: Buddhism and Bon

-As per Buddhist texts, Mount Kailash (Kailasa) is known as the mythological Mount Meru.
+Buddhist texts describe Mount Kailash (Kailasa) as the mythological Mount Meru.
 Kailash is central to its cosmology, and a major pilgrimage site for some Buddhist traditions.
 In Buddhism, Kailash represents the father of the world and Lake Manasarovar symbolizes the mother.
 Numerous sites in the region are associated with Padmasambhava, who is credited with establishing Tantric Buddhism in Tibet in the 8th century CE.
 Vajrayana Buddhists believe that saint Milarepa (c.
 1052) had a challenge with Naro Böncham, a follower of Bön religion of Tibet.
 The two engaged in a battle of wits with neither able to gain a decisive advantage.
 Finally, it was agreed that whoever could reach the summit of Kailash first would be the victor.
 While Naro sat on his magic drum to climb up the slope, Milarepa reached the summit riding on the rays of the Sun, thus winning the contest.
 He also gave the nearby mountain, since known as Bönri bequeathing it to Bön.

 For the Bon people, the mountain is the abode of sky goddess Sipaimen and the mountain was the centre of the ancient Bon empire of Zhang Zhung.
-As per Tibetan beliefs, the mountain was the centre of the universe Mandala and the source of the mythical Lion, Horse, Peacock, and Elephant Rivers which flowed in the four cardinal directions.
+According to Tibetan beliefs, the mountain was the centre of the universe Mandala and the source of the mythical Lion, Horse, Peacock, and Elephant Rivers which flowed in the four cardinal directions.